jafaryor/algorithms-and-data-structures/src/readme.md

 A  dynamic-programming  algorithm  proceeds  bottom  up,  whereas  a  greedy  strategy  usually progresses in a top-down fashion, making one greedy choice after another, reducing each given problem instance to a smaller one.

 ### Optimal substructure
-A problem exhibits __optimal substructure__ if an optimal solution to the  problem contains within it optimal solutions to subproblems.
+A problem exhibits __optimal substructure__ if an optimal solution to the problem contains within its optimal solutions to subproblems.
 This property is a key ingredient of assessing the applicability of dynamic programming as well as greedy algorithms.

 See also these problems:
 * Activity Selection Problem (`problems/activity-selection.ts`)